COSC3020/detecting-cycles-JamesOzzyburn-1/README.md

 What is the worst-case big $\Theta$ complexity of your implementation?
 Add your answer, including your reasoning, to this markdown file.

+## Answer
+In the worst case for my code the program has to iterate through all of the verticies and edges.
+This gives us a worst case compliexty of $\Theta (V + E)$ where V is number of verticies and E is number of edges.